Sam Hay (chemist)

-Sam Hay is a chemist from New Zealand and a Reader in the Department of Chemistry at The University of Manchester.
+Sam Hay is a chemist from New Zealand and a Professor of Biophysical Chemistry in the Department of Chemistry and Manchester Institute of Biotechnology (MIB) at The University of Manchester.
 His research in general is based on computational chemistry and theoretical chemistry, specifically on the areas of In silico Enzymology, quantum mechanics roles in biological processes, kinetic modelling of complex reactions and high pressure spectroscopy.

 Education

 Hay completed his Bachelor of Science degree in biochemistry in 2000 at University of Otago.
 He then joined the Australian National University for his Doctor of Philosophy degree and successfully completed it in 2004, and his work published in 2005.
 His PhD on Protein engineering of novel porphyrin/quinone-binding proteins for light-induced electron transfer was supervised by Prof. Thomas Wydrzynski.